toomba/reeleezee-api/README.md

 # Reeleezee API

-With this module you will be able to acces and manage your [Reeleezee] account via API
+With this module you will be able to access and manage your [Reeleezee] account via API

 ## Credentials